Marc Nadon: As Federal Court judge

 Nadon was appointed as a judge to the Federal Court of Canada – Trial Division, and ex officio a member of the Appeal Division of that Court on June 10, 1993.
 On April 14, 1994, he was appointed as a judge to the Court Martial Appeal Court of Canada.
 He was appointed as a member of the Competition Tribunal on December 16, 1998, for a term of seven years.
 On December 14, 2001, he was appointed as a judge to the Federal Court of Canada – Appeal Division (now the Federal Court of Appeal), and ex officio a member of the Trial Division of that Court.
-He became a supernumerary judge on July 25, 2011.
+He became a supernumerary judge on July 25, 2011 and retired on July 25, 2021.

 Nadon was a member of the Federal Courts Rules Committee for a number of years.
 He was also the Chair of the Education Committee of the Federal Court of Appeal and a member of the Court's Law Clerks Committee.

 Nadon's most outstanding ruling (in the opinion of a journalist) was written in 2010 when he found that the government of Stephen Harper had acted lawfully when it denied Omar Khadr repatriation from Guantanamo Bay prison, an offshore warehouse used by the US for detained terrorists.
 He was the only judge on three levels to side with the government.
 The Supreme Court of Canada later agreed with his view that it was no business of theirs to mandate Khadr's repatriation.